AppFair/appfair.github.io/index.md

 ### What platforms do App Fair apps support?

-The integration phase of the App Fair builds and packages all apps for both macOS and iOS, but the <a href="https://appfair.app" target="_blank">`App Fair.app`</a> catalog browser is currently only available for macOS 12 on ARM and Intel processors.
+The integration stage of the App Fair builds and packages all apps for both macOS and iOS, but the <a href="https://appfair.app" target="_blank">`App Fair.app`</a> catalog browser is currently only available for macOS 12 on ARM and Intel processors.

 ### Can the `.ipa` release artifacts be side-loaded on iOS devices?